 2.1 Separating fixable and less-fixable sources of conflict will reduce your distress

-1. Sideline conflicts grow out of differences and conflicts that are likely to recur.
+1. Sideline conflicts grow from differences and conflicts that are likely to recur.

-2. Five causes of conflict will eventually surface in most Sidelines.
+2. Five causes of conflict eventually surface in most Sidelines.

-3. Manage Sideline conflicts by trying to reduce the differences causing the conflict rather than to escalate it.
+3. Manage Sideline conflicts by trying to reduce the differences rather than escalate them.

-4. Increase your options in order to avoid confrontation over one choice in a situation.
+4. Increase your options in order to avoid a confrontation over one-choice situations.

 1. When having an ongoing difference with someone, don’t expect it to go away by itself.

-2. If possible, it’s better to try and fix some part of the conflict soon after it happens.
+2. If possible, try to fix some part of the conflict soon after it happens.